-Business Impact
+Business impact

 By implementing AWS’s Reliability Pillar and Reliability Lens, the e-commerce company was able to manage unprecedented traffic spikes during peak shopping seasons without service interruptions.
 Their systems remained available and responsive, maintaining customer satisfaction, and maximizing sales.
 Furthermore, their ability to quickly recover from any failures ensured business continuity and mitigated risks during high-demand periods.

-Putting the well-architected framework into practice: reliability in action
+Putting the well-architected framework into practice: Reliability in action

 As demonstrated in the case study, implementing both the Reliability Pillar and Reliability Lens allows organizations to build cloud environments that are resilient and adaptable to changing demands.
 By adopting best practices such as multi-AZ deployments, graceful failure handling, and auto-scaling, organizations can ensure that their systems remain operational even during high-traffic events or system failures.